travelgateX/documentation-site/content/connectiontypesbuyers/channel-x/api-reference/messages/_index.md

 ### Response messages

 Each request should provide a response for the same type of element that has been sent.
 For example, if a *HotelRatePlanNotif* request is received, a *HotelRatePlanNotif* response should be sent and so on.
-[Here](#requests) you have the specification of the posible requests.
+[Here](#requests) you have the specification of the possible requests.

 | **Possible combination Elements regarding Request** |
 | :---------------------------- |